valenzuela12/numeric_2024/website/ugradsyllabus.rst

-UBC provides resources to support student learning and to maintain healthy lifestyles but recognizes that sometimes crises arise and so there are additional resources to access including those for survivors of sex- ual violence.
+UBC provides resources to support student learning and to maintain healthy lifestyles but recognizes that sometimes crises arise and so there are additional resources to access including those for survivors of sexual violence.
 UBC values respect for the person and ideas of all members of the academic community.
 Harassment and discrimination are not tolerated nor is suppression of academic freedom.
 UBC provides appropriate accommodation for students with disabilities and for